 Commerce (BComm (Hons))Back

-The Bachelor of Commerce Degree programme is the leading undergraduate generic business degree in Ireland.
-This highly innovative degree offers a comprehensive range of 5 employment led thematic majors in fourth year:
+The Bachelor of Commerce Degree programme is the leading undergraduate business degree in Ireland.
+It is designed for motivated students who intend on making a future impact on the business world.
+This highly innovative degree offers a comprehensive range of 5 employment led thematic majors in the fourth year:

 · Business and Financial markets